 Just make sure we go easy on the sugar.

-In fact, if you buy this mithai from restaurants or shops it has a high content of sugar.
-Therefore, I prefer making it myself so I have more control over how much sugar I put in it.
+It has a high sugar content if you buy this mithai from restaurants or shops.
+Therefore, I prefer making it myself to have more control over how much sugar I put in it.

-You don’t really need many items to make this dessert.
-In fact, you only need seven items to make gajar ka halwa:
+You don’t need many items to make this dessert.
+You only need seven items to make gajar ka halwa:

 - Green cardamoms.

 Of all these ingredients, I only need to put a note on the nuts.
-Basically, you can choose whichever nuts you like.
+You can choose whichever nuts you like.

 However, the most common and liked ones are almonds and pistachios.

-Secondly, you cook the carrots with the cardamom pods until it gets softened and all the liquid from the carrots evaporates.
+Secondly, cook the carrots with the cardamom pods until they soften, and all the liquid from the carrots evaporates.

-Thirdly, add the sugar, salt and milk in.
-And cook the carrot halwa until all the milk dries up and the carrots become soft, a bit caramelised and have the aroma of cardamom.
+Thirdly, add the sugar, salt, and milk.
+And cook the carrot halwa until all the milk dries up and the carrots become soft, a bit caramelized, and have the aroma of cardamom.

 Lastly, put the butter in and sprinkle the chopped pistachio or almond flakes just before serving.

-The best thing about this mithai is that you can make it in batch and freeze it.
+The best thing about this mithai is that you can make it in batches and freeze it.

 The night before serving, you can take the frozen gajar ka halwa out of the freezer and leave it in the fridge to thaw overnight.